vexxowo/RedGifs-Auto-hide-Controls/README.md

-# RedGifs Auto-hide Controls
+# RedGifs Embed Auto-hide Controls

-A userscript that automatically hides RedGifs player controls and the cursor when the mouse is idle, restoring them on movement.
-Works only where RedGifs is embedded.
+A userscript that automatically hides RedGifs embed player controls and the cursor when the mouse is idle, restoring them on movement.
 ---

 ## Features